 Reading a Football League Championship match starts with form and venue.
 A side strong at home but fragile away — or the reverse — is common, and the split often tells you more than the league position alone.

-Both Teams to Score — a bet that sidesteps the result entirely and asks only whether both sides score.
+Both Teams to Score — a call that sidesteps the result entirely and asks only whether both sides score.

 Match Result (1X2) — the straightforward call on who takes the points, or whether the spoils are shared.

-Correct Score — a high-payout market that lands only when you nail the exact scoreline.
+Correct Score — a prediction that only lands when you nail the exact scoreline.

 We list the Football League Championship matches that appear in the live feed for the selected date, each with its own pick and score.